-monkey business canyon - north wash slots
+monkey business canyon - 3A

 Monkey Business Slot (AKA West Fork of West Butler Canyon) is a nice short canyon great for that half day canyoneering trip and is well suited for beginner canyoneers who are looking to start rappelling in a slot canyon.
 Located just to the west of the more difficult Shenanigans Canyon, it's easily accessed from the Cedar Point Road just off Highway 95 south of Hanksville, Utah.